CambridgeUniversityPress/Interstellar-and-Intergalactic-Medium/README.md

 LaTeX is required for math symbols in the notebooks.

-Packages used for a few of the figures that are not part of the Anaconda distribution:
+There are two packages used for a few of the figures that are not part of the Anaconda distribution:

  * HEALPix format FITS files require use of [healpy](https://github.com/healpy/healpy) (e.g., for all-sky map data).

  * Nebular emission-line calculations use [PyNeb](https://github.com/Morisset/PyNeb_devel).

+If needed, these packages can be installed following the instructions on the project websites listed.

 ### Optional Packages

 Collisional Ionization Equilibrium calculations were performed using [ChiantiPy](https://github.com/chianti-atomic/ChiantiPy/) and the
 [CHIANTI Atomic Database](https://www.chiantidatabase.org/).
 Because CHIANTI calculations are time-consuming, we include pre-calculated data sets with the corresponding Jupyter notebooks.
 Those wishing to explore CIE beyond the parameters we chose for the figures in the book will need to install the full CHIANTI database and the ChiantiPy package. **CHIANTI and ChiantiPy are not required to use these notebooks.**  We've included the code we used to generate the pre-computed data files as worked examples of using CHIANTI and ChiantiPy.